 There are now many brands on the market, offering a wide range of models in various sizes.
 Recently, new types of wings have been introduced to satisfy specialist niches that have emerged within our sport such as speed flying, speed riding and hike and fly.
 The choice is impressive, and choosing the right wing can be rather daunting.
 We hope this guide helps.

 First of all, you need to decide which type of flying you will be doing the most and at what level you are flying at right now.
 You should be completely realistic about your capabilities and experience.
 If you are a leisure pilot flying less than fifty hours a year, then choose a wing with high levels of passive safety such as from the Mojo or Buzz series.
 This type of wing will have the stability and ease of handling to keep you confident and safe, even if you have occasional time away from the sport.
 Do not fall into the trap of dismissing this category as ‘low-level’ – these are amongst the most agile paragliders available and they have enough performance for huge XC flights and serious acro manoeuvres.
 Many long-time pilots say that they’re getting their best-ever flights on this type of wing after unhappy experiences with hotter wings.
 There is never a need to fly a wing in a higher category if you do not fly very regularly, even if you have been flying for years.
+In addition, we now offer lightweight versions of almost all of our Beginner and Intermediate range.
+The Jomo, Geo, and Ultralite series provide pilots with even more possibilities.

 If you are lucky enough to fly most weeks during the year, and can stay current, then you can consider an intermediate wing such as from the Rush series.
 If you are a committed pilot with several years of experience, then you might choose a wing from the Delta series.
 You should not even consider these wings unless you have experience with SIV and know how to handle turbulent conditions.
 Flying a wing above your skill level is detrimental to your pleasure and progression.
 The reality is that most experienced pilots would have more fun and better overall performance flying a wing from a level below what they normally would choose.